Rosa Raisa: Chicago years

 After her return to Chicago in 1916, Raisa, along with Mary Garden, Edith Mason, Claudia Muzio, and Galli-Curci, were the lead sopranos around which the repertoire of the company revolved.

 Essentially Raisa was the company's dramatic soprano, Garden the French-repertory soprano, Galli-Curci the light coloratura, Mason a lyric, and Muzio a spinto soprano.
-Of all these, Muzio was the only one to share some roles with Raisa (Leonora in Il trovatore, Desdemona in Otello, Aida, Santuzza, and Tosca).
-Raisa was the company's only Maliella in Wolf-Ferrari's I gioielli della Madonna (Jewels of the Madonna), Gioconda, Amelia in Un ballo in maschera (always billed as Masked Ball in Chicago), Rachel in La Juive (always announced as The Jewess in Chicago), and of course the Mount Olympus in opera for sopranos, Norma in Bellini's opera.
+Of all these, Muzio was the only one to share some roles with Raisa (Leonora in Verdi's Il trovatore, Desdemona in Otello, Aida, Santuzza, and Puccini's Tosca).
+Raisa was the company's only Maliella in Wolf-Ferrari's I gioielli della Madonna (Jewels of the Madonna), Gioconda, Amelia in Verdi's Un ballo in maschera (always billed as Masked Ball in Chicago), Rachel in Meyerbeer's La Juive (always announced as The Jewess in Chicago), and Bellini's Norma.
 This is significant as Claudia Muzio had performed Norma with some success in Italy and South America, but staked no claim to the role over Raisa in Chicago.